Sustainability

 Risk Type Risk Overview Financial Impact Impact Term

-2℃ 4℃
+1.5℃ 4℃

-Policies and regulations The introduction of a carbon tax results in the substitution of conventional raw materials for low-carbon raw materials, which generates or increases costs associated with the development and procurement costs of substitute raw materials.
+Policies and regulations The introduction of a carbon tax results in the substitution of conventional raw materials with low-carbon raw materials, which generates or increases costs associated with the development and procurement costs of substitute raw materials.
 Large - Medium-term

 Reputation Delayed action on the environment causes a drop in our stock price due to a decline in investors' assessment of our environmental performance.
 Medium - Medium-term